 What does marks, really mean?
 What does it prove?

 Gun-marks takes time, and a lot of gameplay to gain, sure.
-But can a player, that sees those gunmarks, or high stats, how good you are, and how you are good?
+But can a player, that sees those gunmarks, or high stats, from seeing those things, then say how good you are, and how you are good?
+(Meaning, in what ways, you are a good player, what makes you a good player)

 What really defines the term "a good player"?
 High Performance-ratings?
 Ace-tanker badges? or gunmarks?